The Surprising Way Low Confidence Affects Your Workout Performance

 When there's too much on your plate, your workout routine is normally the first thing you cut for the sake of time.
 But even if you make it to the gym (go you!), stress can still sabotage your sweat session.
 When we're feeling under pressure, we're much less confident and don't make as smart of decisions in a competitive environment, reports a new study in Psychoneuroendocrinology.

 Swiss researchers found that people with high levels of the hormone cortisol, released as a result of stress and anxiety, had lower confidence levels and were less likely to make the kind of decisions that gave them a financial or social edge over others.

 Low confidence can affect our behavior in a number of ways, though, including our resolve at the gym, says Sean Fitzpatrick, Ph.D., assistant professor of sport psychology at John F. Kennedy University.
-We’re not talking about low body confidence here (although that’s actually The No. 1 Reason Women Skip the Gym).
+We're not talking about low body confidence here.
 The real issue is that low confidence often leads to avoidance, which leads people to stay in the safe zone to avoid feeling like a failure after an unsuccessful attempt.

 "If you go to the gym and are intimidated by the weight room, the only way to gain more confidence with is to actually lift the weights," says Fitzpatrick.
 "A lack of confidence keeps many people from taking that first step, from pushing themselves, from trying something new."